fplard/ISRverse/README.md

 NDay = 7 #Number of days to group all offspring in one litter/clutch

 #Seasonnality
-MinNseas = 50  #Minimum number of births to run the seasonnality analysis
+MinNSeas = 50  #Minimum number of births to run the seasonnality analysis

 # Growth Models -----------------------------------------------------------------
 #Models: "logistic", "gompertz", "chapmanRichards", "vonBertalanffy", and/or "polynomial"